mylinhpb/portfolio/resource-ssl.md

 2.	**Certificate Expiry**: Regularly update and monitor certificates to avoid lapses in security.
 3.	**SSL Stripping**: Implement HSTS to mitigate risks associated with downgrading secure connections.

-## SL/TLS Deployment Best Practices
+## SL Deployment Best Practices

-As SSL is now considered to be deprecated, these best practices will use SSL and TLS interchangeably.
-1.	**Use the Latest Protocols**: Adopt the latest TLS protocol version (TLS 1.3) for improved security and performance.
+1.	**Use the Latest Protocols**: Adopt the latest SSL protocol version for improved security and performance.
 2.	**Strong Cipher Suites**: Choose secure and up-to-date cryptographic algorithms.
 Prioritize Perfect Forward Secrecy (PFS) algorithms like ECDHE for key exchange.
 3.	**Key Length Considerations**: If you’re using RSA, opt for key lengths of 2048 bits or higher.
 For ECC (Elliptic Curve Cryptography), consider curves with equivalent strength to RSA keys.
-4.	**Certificate Management**: Ensure SSL/TLS certificates are regularly renewed before expiration to avoid service disruptions.
+4.	**Certificate Management**: Ensure SSL certificates are regularly renewed before expiration to avoid service disruptions.
 Safeguard private keys and use Hardware Security Modules (HSMs) for added security.
 5.	**Implement HTTP Strict Transport Security (HSTS)**: Use HSTS headers to instruct browsers to only connect via HTTPS to reduce the risk of man-in-the-middle attacks.
 6.	**Content Security**: Ensure all resources on a secure page are loaded via HTTPS to prevent mixed content issues that can compromise security.
-7.	**Secure Renegotiation**: Mitigate vulnerabilities associated with SSL/TLS renegotiation by disabling it, unless necessary.
+7.	**Secure Renegotiation**: Mitigate vulnerabilities associated with SSL renegotiation by disabling it, unless necessary.
 8.	**Security Headers**: Implement Content Security Policy (CSP) headers to mitigate risks associated with content injection attacks like XSS (Cross-Site Scripting).
-9.	**Regular Security Audits**: Conduct regular penetration tests to identify and address potential vulnerabilities in your SSL/TLS implementation.
+9.	**Regular Security Audits**: Conduct regular penetration tests to identify and address potential vulnerabilities in your SSL implementation.
 10.	**Monitoring and Logging**: Collect and analyze logs centrally to detect and respond to security incidents promptly.
 11.	**Disable Deprecated Protocols and Algorithms**: Disable deprecated SSL protocols and weak cipher suites to prevent vulnerabilities associated with outdated standards.
-12.	**Keep Software Updated**: Regularly update your web server software and SSL/TLS libraries to patch vulnerabilities and stay current with security best practices.
+12.	**Keep Software Updated**: Regularly update your web server software and SSL libraries to patch vulnerabilities and stay current with security best practices.
 13.	**Implement Rate Limiting**: Implement rate limits on login pages to defend against brute force attacks.
 14. Compliance with Regulations: Ensure SSL/TLS deployment aligns with regulatory requirements relevant to your industry, such as GDPR or PCI DSS.
 15. Educate Users: Educate users to recognize SSL indicators like padlock icons, which promotes trust in the security of the connection.